sheebz/Backbone-Techniques/home.md

 ## Dynamic Template Loading
 ## Validation
 * Backbone's validation occurs on the model object.
 * Validate is provided by the developer, is called automatically before save, this gives the developer a hook to implement custom reusable logic.
 There are some 3rd party extensions for this.
-** Backbone.Validation -
+For example:  Backbone.Validation